dasmith/FrameNet-python/README.md

     import framenet
     fn = framenet.FrameNet()

 The first time you instantiate the **FrameNet** class, it will parse *all* of the XML files and save pickle objects.
-This takes a while, so go have a coffee or celebrate your next birthday.
 You should see:

     Loading the frames ...
 Framenet not initialized, doing it now Loading xml for frames ...

+The first time you do this, this will take a while, so go have a coffee or celebrate your next birthday.

 # Common Functions

-## FrameNet.lookupLexicalUnit(text, part_of_speech)
+* FrameNet.lookupLexicalUnit(text, part_of_speech)

 You can look up frames by the **lexical units** (e.g., words) and their parts of speech.
 For example:

     buy = fn.lookupLexicalUnit('buy','v')

-## FrameNet.lookupFrame(frame)
+* FrameNet.lookupFrame(frame)

     commerce_frame = fn.lookupFrame('Commerce_buy')